Gladys Knight: Television

-Gladys Knight & Ron Winans Chicken & Waffles
+Business ventures

 Knight's son Shanga Hankerson owns a chain of chicken and waffles restaurants based in Atlanta, bearing her name.
-Gladys Knight & Ron Winans' Chicken & Waffles currently have three locations in the Atlanta area.
+Gladys Knight & Ron Winans' Chicken & Waffles opened three locations in the Atlanta area.
 One location was featured on the Travel Channel original series Man v.
 Food.
 In June 2016, authorities in Georgia raided two of the restaurants and its headquarters.

-WSB-TV reported that Shanga is at the center of an investigation involving unpaid taxes, penalties and interest.
+In 2016, WSB-TV reported that Hankerson was at the center of an investigation involving unpaid taxes, penalties and interest.
 Georgia Department of Revenue Special Investigations Chief Jeff Mitchell told the station that the investigation solely involved Hankerson and not Knight.
-"Shanga's accused of stealing over $650,000 in both sales and withholding tax", Josh Waites, a special investigator, told WSB-TV. "[With] penalties and interest, it's up to over $1 million owed."

 Personal life

-Knight has been married four times and has three children.
-At 16 years old, she became pregnant and married Atlanta musician and classmate James "Jimmy" Newman in 1960.
-She had a miscarriage; the couple went on to have two children.
-Newman became a drug addict and abandoned the family when Knight was 20.
-They remained married for over 12 years until 1973.
-Their son, James "Jimmy" Gaston Newman III was born on August 13, 1962.
-She retired from the road to raise their child while the Pips toured on their own.
-In November 1963, Knight had her only daughter, Kenya Maria Newman.
-Later she returned to recording with the Pips in order to support her family.

-In the early 1960s, Gladys, James, and the Pips moved to Detroit.
-Knight and her family lived on Sherbourne Road in Sherwood Forest, an upscale neighborhood on Detroit's West Side.
-She resided on LaSalle Avenue for a time.
-Her children attended Gesu Catholic Grade School.
-After being separated seven years, Knight divorced Newman in 1973, and he died a few years later.
+In 1960, Knight married Atlanta musician and high school sweetheart James "Jimmy" Newman.
+The couple had a miscarriage and went on to have two children.
+Their son, James "Jimmy" Gaston Newman III, was born in 1962, and their daughter, Kenya Maria Newman, was born in 1963.
+In the early 1960s, Knight's family and the Pips moved to Detroit.
+The family lived in Sherwood Forest, an upscale neighborhood on Detroit's West Side.
+Knight retired from the road to raise their children while the Pips toured on their own, later returning with Newman as the group's musical director.
+Newman later became addicted to drugs and left the family when Knight was 20.
+They remained married for over 12 years and were separated for 7 years until their divorce in 1973.
+Newman died a few years later.

-In 1974, Knight married Barry Hankerson, who created Blackground Records, the label that signed his niece, the R&B singer Aaliyah, to a record deal, in Detroit.
-The couple had one son, Shanga Ali Hankerson, born on August 1, 1976.
-Around 1977, they relocated to Atlanta.
-The Pips remained in Detroit.
+In 1974, Knight married Barry Hankerson, founder of Blackground Records, in Detroit.
+The couple had a son, Shanga Ali Hankerson, born on August 1, 1976.
+Around 1977, they relocated to Las Vegas.
 Their marriage ended in 1979 with a prolonged custody battle over their son.
-Knight spent over a million dollars looking for her son after he was kidnapped.

-In 1995, Knight married motivational speaker Les Brown, but they separated and divorced in 1997.
+Knight spent over a million dollars searching for her son after he was kidnapped.
+In 1995, Knight married motivational speaker Les Brown, divorcing in 1997.